Block Rockin' Beats: Critical reception

+NME made the song their single of the week.
 Stephen Thomas Erlewine from AllMusic noted the "slamming cacophony" of the song, "where hip-hop meets hardcore techno, complete with a Schoolly D sample and an elastic bass riff."
-He added, "Everything is going on at once in "Block Rockin' Beats", and it sets the pace for the rest of the record, where songs and styles blur into a continuous kaleidoscope of sound."
-Larry Flick from Billboard described it as a "genre-spanning revelation", and stated that "after one spin, you'll be chanting the hook for hours, and the blend of scratchy funk beats and acidic keyboards are sure to get the body moving."
+He added, "Everything is going on at once in 'Block Rockin' Beats', and it sets the pace for the rest of the record, where songs and styles blur into a continuous kaleidoscope of sound."
+Larry Flick from Billboard magazine described it as a "genre-spanning revelation", and stated that "after one spin, you'll be chanting the hook for hours, and the blend of scratchy funk beats and acidic keyboards are sure to get the body moving."
 The Daily Vault's Sean McCarthy commented, "Beginning with a funky bass beat, the music explodes with a blast of sonic fury.
 The music itself is fit for dance halls, but what's striking about the leadoff track is the confidence that Simmons and Rowlands display".
 David Browne from Entertainment Weekly remarked the "burning-down-the-disco break beats".

 Irish Evening Herald said tracks like this are based on infectious melodies "that stick in your head for ages."
 Sally Stratton from Music & Media noted its "frenetic pace".
-British magazine Music Week gave it four out of five, adding that "this chunky techno/hip hop sound clash finds the Chemicals at their most in-your-face".
+British magazine Music Week gave it a score of four out of five, adding that "this chunky techno/hip hop sound clash finds the Chemicals at their most in-your-face".
 Gerald Martinez from New Sunday Times viewed it as "thunderous".
 A reviewer from People Magazine said that on the "cacophonous, turbo-charged" track, the duo "borrow heavily from hip hop’s cut-and-paste production methods".
 David Fricke from Rolling Stone named "Block Rockin' Beats" the "Whole Lotta Love" of Dance Floor '97.
 Terri Sutton from Salon described it as "incorrigible", with its "frantic faux guitar interplay, funky bass and underwater detonations."
-Sunday Mirror commented, "The dance kings follow up the Noel Gallagher flavoured No 1 "Setting Sun" with an even noisier mess of thumping drums and wailing guitars.
+Sunday Mirror commented, "The dance kings follow up the Noel Gallagher flavoured No 1 'Setting Sun' with an even noisier mess of thumping drums and wailing guitars.
 No celebrity vocals this time but who needs them."